 It is important to note that a student’s unwillingness to learn doesn’t exempt the teacher from a professional commitment to teach well.
 Teaching professionals are always looking for the best way.
 Teaching, therefore, is a continuous process of design, testing, and improving learning experiences.

 The Active Learning model hinges on engagement and is a reaction to traditional lecture methods.
-Students are intellectually active when they engage with the subject matter.
+According to the model students are intellectually active when they engage with the subject matter.
 Supporters of AL are fond of saying, “Talking is not teaching and listening is not learning.”
+The traditional lecture is limited in its ability to fully engage students.

 Learners must actively probe the subject under study in order to arrive at a deep and lasting understanding.
 This does not occur when students simply take lecture notes and then feed information back in tests or papers.